thi-ng/umbrella/README.md

 ```

 Note: The `yarn build` script alias will also generate TS type declaration
 files.
-This step is only needed if updating the public API of a
+This step is only needed once in the beginning or if updating the public
-package.
-If you're confident it's not needed, using the `build:esbuild` alias is
+API of a package.
+If you're confident it's not needed, using the `build:esbuild`
-sufficient and much faster.
-Also, TS declaration files can be manually rebuilt
+alias is sufficient and much faster.
+Also, TS declaration files can be manually
-via `build:decl`...
+rebuilt via `build:decl`...

 ### Building example projects